SIMEXP/fmriprep-denoise-benchmark/paper.md

   index: 6
 - name: Psychology Department, Université de Montréal, Montréal, Québec, Canada
   index: 7
-date: 17 April 2023
+date: 11 May 2023
 bibliography: paper.bib
 ---

 # Summary

-Reducing contributions from non-neuronal sources is a crucial step in functional magnetic resonance imaging (fMRI) analyses.
+Reducing contributions from non-neuronal sources is a crucial step in functional magnetic resonance imaging (fMRI) connectivity analyses.
 Many viable strategies for denoising fMRI are used in the literature, and practitioners rely on denoising benchmarks for guidance in the selection of an appropriate choice for their study.
 However, fMRI denoising software is an ever-evolving field, and the benchmarks can quickly become obsolete as the techniques or implementations change.
-In this work, we present a fully reproducible denoising benchmark featuring a range of denoising strategies and evaluation metrics, built primarily on the fMRIPrep [@fmriprep1] and Nilearn [@nilearn] software packages.
+In this work, we present a fully reproducible denoising benchmark featuring a range of denoising strategies and evaluation metrics for connectivity analyses, built primarily on the fMRIPrep [@fmriprep1] and Nilearn [@nilearn] software packages.
 We apply this reproducible benchmark to investigate the robustness of the conclusions across two different datasets and two versions of fMRIPrep.
 The majority of benchmark results were consistent with prior literature.